teamdigitale/teamdigitale.governo.it/en/people/gianluca-varisco.md

 Proudly a geek, I enjoy reading as a means of disconnecting from reality and to satisfy my eagerness to learn.
 When I’m not working I love to travel around the world to explore new places and cultures.

 The act of appointment is being registered at the Court of Auditors

+Start Date:  January 9th, 2017 subject to confirmation of the Court of Auditors